 If you oversee inventory and sales of all of your restaurants in one system, you'll be a more efficient manager.
 You can go through the numbers on each location to identify areas of concern and areas of success without logging in and out and jumping between tabs in your browser.

 POS system vendors offer different solutions for multi-unit operations.
 Consider the benefits you should expect from a POS system that allows you to run multiple restaurants from one account.
-For example, Poster POS has the following features to ease your work.
+For example, our restaurant POS system has the following features to ease your work.